tanem/express-bookshelf-realworld-example-app/README.md

 3. Run `nvm i` to install and use the correct Node.js version.
 4. Run `yarn` to install the required dependencies.
 5. Create a database for the `development` environment.
-6. Create a `src/config/development.json` configuration file containing the required database information from the previous step.
+6. Create a `src/config/development.json` configuration file containing the required database information from the previous step, along with a [JWT](https://jwt.io/) secret.
 For example:

 ```json
 {